Learning Outcomes

 - Acts in the usual course of business will bind the partnership unless the third party knew of any limits on authority

-- Partners are jointly liable for contracts and torts entered into or committed by any partner within authority or usual business
+- Partners are jointly liable for contracts and jointly and severally liable for torts and misapplication entered into or committed by any partner within authority or usual business (ss.9–12 PA 1890)

-- A partnership agreement can alter or exclude certain statutory rules, but specific acts (e.g., admitting new partners) still require unanimous consent
+- A partnership agreement can alter or exclude certain statutory rules, but specific acts (e.g., admitting new partners, changing the nature of the business, varying the agreement) still require unanimous consent

 Key Terms and Concepts